A magazine where the digital world meets the real world.

 Facing up to faces

 Computer Science research based around faces is giving possible answers to these questions, along with other promising opportunities.
-This is a very active and interesting field as researchers have different views and methods behind how faces could be processed.
+It's a very active and interesting field as researchers have different views and methods behind how faces could be processed.